 Training courses are delivered by a team of international experts and are carried out on a regional basis, enabling countries to build working relationships and work together more effectively on cross-border cases.

 By the end of 2013, a total of 20 regional training courses had been delivered, most of them directly followed by field operations.

 Supporting operations (SMV Task Force)

 INTERPOL regularly provides technical, organizational and human resources to its member countries to assist with the preparation and implementation of operations related to stolen motor vehicles (SMV).
-Since 2006, we have supported more than 20 operations in Europe, Africa and the Americas.

 The Operational INTERPOL SMV Task Force consists of police officers and private investigators – all experts in the field of vehicle crime – from a number of different INTERPOL countries and Europol.

 This initiative aims to:

 - Share operational skills and expertise between the different national experts;